 Throughout the series, the way Ned's gift works contradicts itself.
 Most notably, his entire business is based around touching dead fruit to make it ripe again for use in his pies.
-When he touches the fruit, it is restored to it's pristine physical shape.
+When he touches the fruit, it is restored to its pristine physical shape.
 However when he touches a sentient creature that has died, the broken/harmed/rotted body remains that way.
-Additionally, all vegetation is technically dead once it is removed from the root regardless of if it has begun to rot.
 See more

 Yesterday, a farrier named Lucas Shoemaker was found dead.
 Trampled.

 Why should I care about a dude that sells fur coats?

 Don't try to act like that's a word everybody knows.